sklementiev/mixins/README.md

     Assert.IsTrue(banana.EqualsByValue(banana2));

+So every mixin can get set of properties it has, get or set a value and type of property by its name and can be compared with any other mixin by value.

 Ok, it looks useful, but I want more!
 For example, let's say I want to clone mixins!
 Easy!

     public class CloneableProduct : Product, ICloneable